Home

 Burmese vs Kirundi Difficulty

 The Burmese vs Kirundi difficulty level basically depends on the number of Burmese Alphabets and Kirundi Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Burmese and Kirundi are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Burmese and Kirundi, which language is harder to learn?
-Time required to learn Burmese is 44 weeks while to learn Kirundi time required is Not Available.
+Time required to learn Burmese is 44 weeks while to learn Kirundi time required is 36 weeks.